Sychar/GDFP/README.md

 3. class pop_up_Menu
 4. class Read_Usb_Device

-### do not forget to add implementation 'me.jahnen:libaums:0.8.0' on your gradle
+### do not forget to add (implementation 'me.jahnen:libaums:0.8.0') on your gradle.build